liferay/alloy-editor/README.md

 styles: ['em', 'strong']
 ````

-Now the tollbar of styles will have only two buttons, and they will be for "em" (aka. italic) and "strong" (aka bold).
+Now the toolbar of styles will have only two buttons, and they will be for "em" (aka. italic) and "strong" (aka bold).

 ## How to create my own button?